zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### SailTier1Area
 - Description: Manual sets the sail wind area of the tier 1 sail.
-- Default Value: 5
+- Default Value: 10

 ### SailTier2Area
 - Description: Manual sets the sail wind area of the tier 2 sail.
-- Default Value: 10
+- Default Value: 20

 ### SailTier3Area
 - Description: Manual sets the sail wind area of the tier 3 sail.
-- Default Value: 20
+- Default Value: 30

 ### SailTier4Area
 - Description: Manual sets the sail wind area of the tier 4 sail.
-- Default Value: 40
+- Default Value: 50

 ### FlightVerticalToggle
 - Description: Flight Vertical Continues UntilToggled: Saves the user's fingers by allowing the ship to continue to climb or descend without needing to hold the button